Skip to content

 • Insider_ — the editorial section explaining the reasoning behind NextPDF, distinct from the API reference.
 The trailing underscore is part of the section name; it is accented for emphasis only.

-• Badge row — the strip at the top of every Insider_ page naming the relevant standards and the page’s evidence level.
+• Badge row — the strip at the top of every Insider_ page naming the relevant standards the page rests on.

 • nextpdf-docs-native — content authored and owned in the documentation site itself, not derived from a package repository.